-Rise and Fall of Texas STEM Education: Evidence from the nation’s report card
+Rise and Fall of Texas STEM Education: Part One

 by Dr. Michael Marder, Executive Director of UTeach and Professor in the Department of Physics, University of Texas at Austin and Chandra Kring Villanueva, Senior Policy Analyst, Center for Public Policy Priorities

 Math scores of Texas 8th graders rose to lead the nation in 2011.
 They have been dropping ever since.

 The nation’s report card — the National Assessment of Educational Progress, or NAEP — first released results state by state starting in 1999.
 New results at 4th and 8th grade have come out every two years since.
 At the start Texas’ results in 8th grade mathematics were middle of the pack, but we made improvements every year.
 By 2011, Texas had the nation’s highest average score for low-income students, defined as those eligible for the federal free and reduced lunch program, just above Massachusetts.
 For well-off students, those not eligible for free and reduced lunch, Massachusetts was first and Texas was second.
 This put Texas neck and neck with the state often viewed as the US education leader.